ucloud/terraform-provider-ucloud/website/docs/r/db_instance.html.markdown

 Provides a Database instance resource.

 ~> **Note**  Please do confirm if any task pending submission before reset your password, since the password reset will take effect immediately.
+In addition, if you try to update the property `parameter_group` which requires restarting the db instance, you must set `allow_stopping_for_update` to `true` in your config to allows Terraform to restart the instance to update its property.

-## Example Usagek
+## Example Usage

 ```hcl
 # Query availability zone